Guar: Guar gum

-The seeds of the guar bean contain a large endosperm.
+The seed of the guar bean contains a large endosperm.
 This endosperm consists of a large polysaccharide of galactose and mannose.
 This polymer is water-soluble and exhibits a viscosifying effect in water.
 Guar gum has a multitude of different applications in food products, industrial products, and extractive industry.

 Food

 In several food and beverages guar gum is used as additive to change its viscosity or as fiber source.

 Partially hydrolyzed guar gum (PHGG) is produced by the partial enzymatic hydrolysis of guaran, the galactomannan of the endosperm of guar seeds (guar gum).
 It is a neutral polysaccharide consisting of a mannose backbone chain with single galactose side units occurring on almost two out of every three mannose units.
-The average molecular weight is about 25,000 Daltons.
+The average molecular weight is about 25,000 daltons.
 This gives a PHGG that still assays and functions as a soluble dietary fiber.

 PHGG as sold commercially is completely soluble, acid and heat stable, unaffected by ions, and will not gel at high concentrations.
 Commercial PHGG is approximately 75% dietary fiber and has minimal effect on taste and texture in food and beverage items.
 PHGG is fully fermentable in the large bowel, with a high rate of volatile fatty acid formation.
 The pH of the feces is lowered along with an increase in fecal bulk that mainly consists of bacterial cell mass and water.
 Clinical studies have demonstrated a prebiotic effect of PHGG.
 Studies have shown that PHGG can be used to maintain regularity.
 PHGG is used in foods for particulate suspension, emulsification, antistaling, ice crystal control, and reduced fat baked goods.

 Industry

 Derivatives of guar gum that have been further reacted are used in industrial applications, such as the paper and textile industries, ore flotation, the manufacture of explosives and hydraulic fracturing (fracking) of oil and gas formations.
 Guar gum is often crosslinked with boron or chromium ions to make it more stable and heat-resistant.
 The crosslinking of guar with metal ions results in a gel that does not block the formation and helps efficiently in formation cleaning process.

-Guar and its derivatives make gel complexes with ions of Aluminium, Zirconium, Titanium, Chromium and Boron.
+Guar and its derivatives make gel complexes with ions of aluminium, zirconium, titanium, chromium and boron.
 The borate–guar reaction is reversible, and depends on the pH (hydrogen ion concentration) of the solution.
 This reaction is used to give the toy "slime" its consistency.
 Crosslinking of guar with borate occurs at high pH (approximately 9–10) of the solution.
 Guar gum has proven as useful substitute for locust bean gum (made from carob seeds).

 Feeds

-Guar meal korma and Guar meal Churi are widely used as raw material for Producing various kinds of Cattle feeds, Aqua feeds, Fish feeds, Poultry Feeds, Dairy feeds, Swine feeds etc.
+Guar meal korma and guar meal churi are widely used as raw material for producing various kinds of cattle feeds, aqua feeds, fish feeds, poultry feeds, dairy feeds, swine feeds, etc.